Surety Bond Nevada

 Nevada surety bonds serve as insurance against financial loss in the state of Nevada.
 A person who buys a surety bond is a principal.
 If that person is required by an individual or agency to get a surety bond, the individual or agency is called an obligee.
 The company that provides the surety bond is referred to as the surety.

 Not all surety bonds are obtained as a requirement.
 Many people and businesses purchase business services surety bonds as a way of securing more customers.
-An example of this would be a contractor who gets a surety bond to instill confidence in potential clients.
-Customers may feel more confident about hiring a contractor who can offer the added security of a surety bond to back up the work being promised.
+An example of this would be a contractor who gets a Nevada surety bond to instill confidence in potential clients.
+Customers may feel more confident about hiring a contractor who can offer the added security of bonds to back up the work being promised.

 Surety Bond Nevada – Categories and Varieties